roromaniac/KH2FM-Rando-Battleship/README.md

 3. <ins>Clear Board</ins>: Clear the board during placement mode. :white_check_mark: Included in v1.0.0.
 4. <ins>Shared Board Mode</ins>: Generate a card with pre-placed ships to send to your opponent.
 You and your opponent can compete to clear the same board. :white_check_mark: Included in v1.0.0.
 5. <ins>Custom Board Dimension</ins>: Customize the size of the battleship grid. :white_check_mark: Included in v1.0.0.
 6. <ins>Image and Window Quality</ins>: Make errors popout windows and improve image/window size quality with changing grid size.
-ETA: 2-3 days.
+ETA: 2-3 days (from 7/11/22).
 Should be in v1.0.1.
 7. <ins>Assign hotkeys to certain actions so you don't have to go through the menus.</ins> ETA: 2 weeks (from 7/10/22).
 8. <ins>Toggle Checks for Inclusion</ins>: Toggle checks to be allowed in the pool of checks for battleship.
 ETA: 1-2 months (from 7/10/22).
 9. <ins>Ship Validation</ins>: Validate that ships of the appropriate sizes were placed.
 ETA: 1-2 months (from 7/10/22).